galaxyproject/training-material/topics/galaxy-interface/tutorials/data-manipulation-olympics/tutorial.md

 Galaxy has a large collection of tools to perform such basic data manipulation tasks, and becoming familiar with these will allow to perform your analysis more easily.

-In this tutorial, we will use historical dataset about the Olympics to familiarize you with a large number of the most important data manipulation tools.
-Much like the Olympics, there are many different disciplines (types of operations), and for each operation there are often multiple ways to accomplish the goal.
+In this tutorial, we will use a file with historical data about the Olympics, to familiarize you with a large number of the most important data manipulation tools.
+Much like the Olympics, there are many different disciplines (types of operations), and for each operation there are often multiple techniques (tools) to accomplish the goal.
 We will show you all of these different operations and some examples on how to perform them, and provide many exercises so you can train your skills and become a data manipulation Olympian!

 > ### Agenda